Quick Stats

 - Commissioning Partnerships: Co-funding new works through the Doris Duke/SHS Foundations Award

-- Education Initiatives: Selected grants supporting arts education programs
+- Education Initiatives: Selected grants supporting arts education programmes

-Application Method: By invitation only; the foundation makes contributions to preselected charitable organizations.
+Application Method: By invitation only; the foundation makes contributions to preselected charitable organisations.

 Priority Areas